Suicide of Danny Chen: Death at base

-Chen was found dead from a self-inflicted gunshot wound in his living quarters at the base in Kandahar province, Afghanistan.
+On October 3, two months after his deployment, Chen was found dead from a self-inflicted gunshot wound in his living quarters at the base in Kandahar province, Afghanistan.

 The official investigation revealed that Private Chen “had been subjected to physical abuse and ethnic slurs, taunts, and insults by superiors, who one night dragged him out of bed and across the floor like a ragdoll when he failed to turn off a water heater after showering.”
 The military did not provide much information to the parents while they were conducting their investigation.

 Military investigators found that Chen was “the target of ethnic slurs, taunts, and insults, and endured physical attacks at the hands of his fellow soldiers before his death”.
 Chen was found to have been physically and verbally mistreated and abused by his superiors, who appeared to single him out for being Chinese-American.
 This abuse and bullying occurred on a daily basis for six weeks before his death.
 As the first and only American soldier with Chinese ancestry in the unit, he was singled out, endured taunts including racial slurs and insults such as "gook", "chink", "Jackie Chan", "Soy Sauce", and "dragon lady"; assigned excessive guard duty to the point of exhaustion, made to do push-ups while holding water in his mouth, and put in a "simulated sitting position" and mercilessly kicked by other soldiers using their knees, among other abuses, bullying, or violent tactics.

 He was allegedly pelted with rocks and stones by fellow soldiers and forced to crawl across gravel shortly before his death.
 On September 27, 2011, a sergeant dragged Chen out of bed and over 15 m of gravel, leaving visible bruises and cuts on Chen's back.
 Although the incident was reported to Chen's platoon sergeant and squad leader, it was not reported to superior officers.
 On October 3, 2011, the day he died, other soldiers forced him to crawl on gravel for over 100 m while carrying equipment, as his comrades “mercilessly threw rocks and stones at him without showing any remorse”.